 Third Time’s the Charm

-Launched on Kickstarter this week, the GEOPRESS is the GRAYL bottle I have long awaited.
+Launched on Kickstarter in 2018, the GEOPRESS is the GRAYL bottle I have long awaited.
 My preproduction sample arrived just in time to test it in gooey marshes on the edge of Chile’s Atacama Desert.

 The most noteworthy update is the increased capacity from 16 ounces to a more useful 24.
 The design retains the brand’s proven technology and coffee-press-inspired format.
 Simply fill the main cylinder with untreated water, insert the filtration sleeve, push down, and in roughly 10 seconds the water within meets the EPA’s strict standards for purification.

 There are quite a few filter bottles on the market, but not many remove viruses, heavy metals, fine particulates, and pollutants.
 Microplastics and industrial chemicals like benzene and fluoride are increasingly common in water sources, even those labeled as potable.